osmlab/maproulette/docs/deployment.md

-the web server as `/srv/www`, with the base directory for the deployment as the fully qualified domain of the server, such as `maproulette.org`, meaning that the base directory would be `/srv/www/maproulette.org`.
+the web server as `/srv/www`, with the base directory for the deployment as the fully qualified domain of the server, such as `maproulette.org`, meaning that the base directory would be `/srv/www/maproulette`.

-Inside this directory, we will place the virtual environment used by maproulette, in a directory called `virtualenv`.
-We will not create this directory manually- as it needs to be created by the `virtualenv` command.
+Inside this directory, we will place the virtual environment used by maproulette, in a directory called `venv`.

-The program itself will live in the standard `htdocs` directory in a directory called `maproulette` (`htdocs/maproulette`).
+The app itself will live in the `app` directory in a directory called `maproulette` (`app/maproulette`).

-We will also create a log directory.
+We will also directories for log files and the uwsgi socket.

 In the end, you will end up with an directory structure like:

-    /srv/www/maproulette.org/htdocs
-    /srv/www/maproulette.org/logs
-    /srv/www/maproulette.org/virtualenv
+    /srv/www/maproulette/app
+    /srv/www/maproulette/log
+    /srv/www/maproulette/venv
+    /srv/www/maproulette/uwsgi

 All of these should be owned by the web server user.
 On Debian/Ubuntu, this is `www-data`, so we will use that as the identifier of the web